michellelclement/meatblog/README.md

 1. Within my Heroku.com account I create a new App called metablog and chose the region closes to me, Europe.
 1. Within the deploy sections which opened automatically after creating the app, I selected the Deployment Method of Connecting to GitHub via the logo.
 1. Beneath this I typed the GitHub repository name metablog and hit search.
 When the correct repository was found I clicked the ‘connect’ button.
 1. Next, I clicked on ‘Settings’, then in Config Vars, I clicked ‘Reveal config Vars’.
-I willed out the Config Vars with the following information:
+I filled out the Config Vars with the following information:

 Config Vars | Config Vars
 ------------ | -------------